 When you join in membership, you will be part of this vital, liberating institution that stands for the worth and dignity of all people, the health of our planet, and the conscious care of our neighbors.
-You will be declaring your commitment to standing on the side of love, creating peace, and welcoming all.
+You will be declaring your commitment to siding with love, creating peace, and welcoming all.
 You will belong to a greater spiritual movement of creators who bring about positive change in our world.
 Our community will be enriched by your fellowship.

 Members also enjoy the following: